0-8-6T

 An 0-8-6, in the Whyte notation for the classification of steam locomotives by wheel arrangement, is a locomotive with no leading wheels, eight driving wheels (4 axles) fixed in a rigid frame, and six trailing wheels (normally mounted in a trailing truck).
+All locomotives using this wheel arrangement were tank locomotives.

 Examples of this type of locomotive were built by Wilhelm von Engerth.